YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Use the following diagnostic steps and references to determine an appropriate course of action for database access problems.

 * Determine if the disk volume is inaccessible.
 * Use the UNIX ls utility to display information retrieved from the volume.
 If the volume is not accessible to UNIX, the problem is not a database problem.
-Refer to `section H7 <./integrity.html#h7-disk-hardware-problems>`_.
+Refer to :ref:`h7-disk-hardware-problems`.
 * Determine whether UNIX can write to the disk.
 * Use a shell command such as mv or cp.
 If UNIX cannot write to the volume, the problem is not a database problem.
-Refer to `section H7 <./integrity.html#h7-disk-hardware-problems>`_.
+Refer to :ref:`h7-disk-hardware-problems`.
 * Determine whether any database file used by the application has "Cache Freeze" set.

   Use DSE FIND -REGION=region and DUMP -FILEHEADER to verify that CACHE FREEZE is zero (00000000) for any hung region(s).